GemmechuBekele/se-day-2-git-and-github/README.md

 4) Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

 - Public Repository :
---Access : Anyone can view and clone the repository.
+  -- Access : Anyone can view and clone the repository.
   -- Advantages : Encourages open-source collaboration, increases visibility, and allows community contributions.
   -- Disadvantages : Code is exposed, which may not be ideal for proprietary or sensitive projects.
 - Private Repository :
 Access : Restricted to specific collaborators only.
 Advantages : Protects sensitive or proprietary code, ensures controlled access, and maintains privacy.